nickludlam/ruby-mythtv/README.txt

-= Ruby-mythtv
+= ruby-mythtv

 == Description

-A pure Ruby implementation of the MythTV Backend protocol to allow interaction with a MythTV server.
-Features include browsing and streaming of recordings, and thumbnail generation.
+A pure Ruby implementation of the MythTV Backend protocol, and a MySQL database wrapper to allow interaction with a MythTV server.
+Features include browsing and streaming of recordings, thumbnail generation, listing channels and programs, and recording schedule editing.
+Currently the most complicated use of the gem is from the tests in the test/ subdirectory.
 See http://github.com/nickludlam/ruby-mythtv for more details.

 == Requirements

-This gem does not yet support multiple protocol versions, so it requires an up-to-date installation of MythTV v0.21, and specifically implements protocol version 40.
-For more information on the history of the MythTV protocol, see http://www.mythtv.org/wiki/index.php/Protocol
+This gem relies on the 'mysql' gem, and obviously requires a MythTV server to talk to.
+The Gem is version independent, and currently knows how to speak the backend protocol versions 31 and 40.
+It can also cope with different versions of the MySQL database schema.

 == Install

+To install from RubyForge:

+  $ gem install ruby-mythtv

+To install from GitHub:

   $ gem sources -a http://gems.github.com/ (only required once)
   $ gem install nickludlam-ruby-mythtv

 == Source

 The ruby-mythtv source is available on GitHub at